facefusion/facefusion/README.md

 Installation
 ------------

 Be aware, the [installation](https://docs.facefusion.io/installation) needs technical skills and is not recommended for beginners.
-In case you are not comfortable using a terminal, our [Windows Installer](https://buymeacoffee.com/henryruhs/e/251939) can have you up and running in minutes.
+In case you are not comfortable using a terminal, our [Windows Installer](https://buymeacoffee.com/henryruhs/e/251939) and [macOS Installer](https://buymeacoffee.com/henryruhs/e/304634) get you started in minutes.

 Usage